Customer Effort Score Explained

 According to Harvard Business Review, 88% of customers who say they had an easy experience plan to spend more with that company.

 Without CES, you might never know that your process could be smoother, which could cause customers to walk away.
 But if you can spot the tricky bits and improve upon them, you're on your way to building a loyal customer base.
-Make transacting with you effortless and enjoyable, and your customers will stick around.
+Make it easy and enjoyable to do business with you.
+Your customers will stay.

 Brand reputation is everything, especially if you have an online presence.
 A handful of negative reviews can easily sway a potential customer's opinion about your brand.